 - explaining clearly the steps your business has taken to make sure it’s not used for money laundering or terrorist financing

-- writing down all anti money laundering policies, procedures and risk assessments, and giving employees access to them at all times - written policies also help to demonstrate that your businesses takes its obligations under the Money Laundering Regulations seriously
+- writing down all anti money laundering policies, controls, procedures and risk assessments, and giving employees access to them at all times - written policies also help to demonstrate that your businesses takes its obligations under the Money Laundering Regulations seriously

 - encouraging employees to refer to your written documents whenever they need to, and to get more guidance if they need it